-- Advise private clients on how to navigate and comply with myriad environmental regulations.
+- Private clients on how to navigate and comply with myriad environmental regulations.

-- Advise government. agencies on how to create effective environmental regulatory schemes and how to enforce them lawfully
+- Government. agencies on how to create effective environmental regulatory schemes and how to enforce them lawfully

-- Advise non-profits on strategies for protecting the environment
+- Non-profits on strategies for protecting the environment

 Effective advisors understand the intricacies of both environmental statutes and their client’s business or mission.

 - Consider and address environmental liability obligations in structuring deals